FoundationDB/fdb-kubernetes-operator/docs/manual/backup.md

 - `noop` (default): When set the backup state will not be changed.
 This can cause problems when the `FoundationDBBackup` resource is deleted and the cluster still receives write traffic, as the `backup_agents` are deleted and therefore the backup mutations will not be removed.
 - `stop`: Will [abort](https://apple.github.io/foundationdb/backups.html#abort) the backup when the `FoundationDBBackup` resource is deleted.
 - `cleanup`: Will [abort](https://apple.github.io/foundationdb/backups.html#abort) and [delete](https://apple.github.io/foundationdb/backups.html#delete) the backup and it's data in the blob store when the `FoundationDBBackup` resource is deleted.

+**Note for Unmanaged Backups**: When using `backupType: unmanaged`, the deletion policies `stop` and `cleanup` do NOT automatically stop or clean up backups.
+You must manually run `fdbbackup abort` and cleanup commands before deleting the resource.
+The operator will only remove the backup agent deployment.

 When the `stop` or the `cleanup` deletion policy is set the operator will add the `foundationdb.org/fdb-kubernetes-operator` finalizer.
 It is not recommended to remove this finalizer manually, as this could lead to an incomplete removal of data.